owignall/Sudoku-solver/README.md

 # Sudoku-solver

 ## Overview
-The `sudoku_solver` function in this notebook takes in a sudoku as a two-dimensional NumPy array and returns the solution of this sudoku as a new two-dimensional NumPy array.
+The `solve_from_array` method of the `SudokuSolver` class takes in a sudoku as a two-dimensional NumPy array and returns the solution of this sudoku as a new two-dimensional NumPy array.
 If there is no possible solution to the input sudoku then the values in the array returned will all be set to -1.

 ## Sudokus
 A Sudoku board consists of a 9 by 9 grid split into 9 equally sized boxes of 3 by 3.
 The objective is to fill this grid such that each row, column, and box contains all the digits from 1 to 9.
 As a consequence of this the same digit cannot be repeated more than once in any of these groups as they all have exactly 9 cells.